fandm-college/rcs.github.io/slurm/01_sbatch.md

 module purge
 module load miniconda

+# Necessary step in order to use miniconda which this setup for neuron requires
 eval "$(conda shell.bash hook)" conda activate neuron cd neuron

 # Run the code.
-Start by printing the date (to know when the job started)
+Start by printing the date (to know when neuron actually started running)
 date

 nrnivmodl ./